George Mason III: Marriage and children

 A few years after his marriage to Ann, Mason moved his family to Stump Neck plantation in Charles County, Maryland, relegating the Chopawamsic estate in Stafford County, Virginia, to a secondary residence.

-Later life
+Death

-Mason drowned when a storm capsized his boat while crossing the Potomac River between plantations on 5 March 1735.
+Mason drowned when a storm capsized his boat while crossing the Potomac River between plantations on March 5, 1735.
 Soon after his death, Mason's widow and children returned to Chopawamsic.
-When this George Mason died, he owned 20875 acre in Stafford County alone.
+At the time of his drowning, Mason owned 20875 acre in Stafford County alone.